umarhassan-mitodl/14.475-spring-2005/content/pages/readings.md

 Black, Sandra.
 "Do Better Schools Matter?
 Parental Valuation of Elementary Education." *Quarterly Journal of Economics* 114, no. 2 (1999): 577-99.

-Greenstone, Michael , and Justin Gallagher. "{{% resource_link "8a6b8967-0b61-437a-a8f4-8029b4a9e574" "Does Hazardous Waste Matter?
-Evidence from the Housing Market and the Superfund Program" %}}."
+Greenstone, Michael , and Justin Gallagher. "[Does Hazardous Waste Matter?
+Evidence from the Housing Market and the Superfund Program](http://econ-www.mit.edu/faculty/index.htm?prof_id=mgreenst&type=paper)."
 Mimeograph.
 2005.

 Smith, V. Kerry, and Ju-Chin Huang.
 "Can Markets Value Air Quality?
 A Meta-Analysis of Hedonic Property Value Models." *Journal of Political Economy* 103 (1995): 209-27.